 Clustering Coefficient

-Let’s move on to something more complex.
+Now that we have our experimental setup in place, let’s move on to something more complex.
 Take a moment and think of two of your friends, whom we’ll call \(A\) and \(B\).
 Are \(A\) and \(B\) themselves friends with each other?
-If they do, then we say that there is a triad or triangle in the network.
+If they are, then we say that you, \(A\), and \(B\) together form a triangle or triad in the social network.

 A stylized fact about many networks—especially social networks—is that triangles like these are common.
 In order to validate this stylized fact, we need to (a) determine how to measure the prevalence of triangles and (b) compare the value of this measure on our real networks to that of their random counterparts.